 Education studies at Middlebury College embraces teaching and learning through liberal arts constructions.
-Students pursuing a teaching and learning degree at Middlebury can expect more than covering basic skills needed in the classroom.
+Students pursuing a teaching and learning degree at Middlebury can expect more than covering the basic skills needed in the classroom.
 The education department prides itself on curriculum that embraces scholarly research and a relentless approach to addressing educational inequities.
-And while students gain intellectual understandings of education, they also uncover characteristics of empathy and humility, which are essential to the work of educators.
+And while students gain an intellectual understanding of education, they also uncover the characteristics of empathy and humility, which are essential to the work of educators.
 Middlebury is fully accredited and ranks with U.S. News and World Report as the 7th best national liberal arts college and the 15th best value school in the country.
 Also, Middlebury ranks #25 in best undergraduate teaching.

 #4 – Bates College

 Acceptance Rate: 12%

 Bates College is one of the most selective schools on our list for a teaching degree.
 In fact, the school offers a 12% acceptance rate and 10:1 student-to-faculty ratio, making it a top choice for students pursing a degree in education.
 The aim of the Bates College education department is to create an intimate learning environment in which both students and faculty analyze and engage the purposes and products of schooling.
 The program focuses on cultural processes and social structures through action and community engagement.
 Bates is fully accredited and ranked with U.S. News and World Report.
 In fact, Bates ranks #21 in best national liberal arts colleges, #39 in best value schools, and #16 in best undergraduate teaching.

 #3 – College of the Ozarks